-- reviewed and discussed our audited financial statements for the fiscal year ended July 1, 2012 with our management and with our independent auditors; - discussed with our independent auditors the matters required to be discussed by SAS 61, "Communications with Audit Committees," as amended (AICPA Professional Standards, Vol. 1.
-AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T; - received and discussed with our independent auditors the written disclosures and the letter from our independent auditors required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditor's communications with the audit committee concerning independence; and - met with the independent auditors without management present.
+- reviewed and discussed our audited financial statements for the fiscal year ended June 28, 2015 with our management and with our independent auditors; - discussed with our independent auditors the matters required to be discussed by SAS 61, "Communications with Audit Committees," as amended (AICPA Professional Standards, Vol. 1.
+AU Section 380), as adopted by the Public Company Accounting Oversight Board in Rule 3200T; - received and discussed with our independent auditors the written disclosures and the letter from our independent auditors required by applicable requirements of the Public Company Accounting Oversight Board regarding the independent auditor's communications with the audit committee concerning independence; and - met with the independent auditors without management present and discussed the auditor's independence.

-Based on such review and discussions with management and with the independent auditors, the Audit Committee recommended to our Board of Directors that the audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended July 1, 2012, for filing with the Commission.
+Based on such review and discussions with management and with the independent auditors, the Audit Committee recommended to our Board of Directors that the STRATTEC audited financial statements be included in our Annual Report on Form 10-K for the fiscal year ended June 28, 2015, for filing with the Commission.